mefengl/wxt-starter/README.md

 ## eslint

 If you are using vscode, autofix should already be enabled.
-You can run `npm run lint` to check for errors and `npm run lint:fix` to fix most of them.
+You can run `pnpm lint` to check for errors and `pnpm lint:fix` to fix most of them.

 > Thanks for antfu's elegant design philosophy in eslint configuration.